 There are over 700 sport climbs under a grade of 20 in the Blueies!
 I learned the hard way which crags are suitable for beginners so you don’t have to!
 Star ratings (★) are taken from thecrag.com.

 Important Safety Advice

-To climb in the Blue Mountains you will need to know how to lead climb.
-This isn’t the same as your typical top-rope indoor climbing, and carries more risk.
+To climb in the Blue Mountains you’ll need to know how to lead climb.
+This isn’t the same as your typical top-rope indoor climbing and carries more risk.
 If you don’t know what grade you’re climbing at, you probably don’t have enough experience and knowledge to be climbing outdoors in the Blue Mountains.
-Don’t go with only other beginners.
+Go with someone experienced who’s climbed the area before.
 Make sure you know the history of the gear you’re using and that you’re using a helmet – climbing is dangerous and carries the risk of serious, life-altering injury and death.
 Do not solely depend on this article as a guide.

 These crags are within half an hour’s drive of Katoomba and Blackheath.
 They don’t cover the whole Blue Mountains region, beginner trad climbs, or the very limited options for top-rope climbing.

 I recommend borrowing or purchasing the Blue Mountains Climbing guidebook by Simon Carter for specific advice on routes, crags, and approach.
 You can also check out thecrag.com, where you can track which climbs you’ve done and rate them yourself.

 My pick: Organic Donkey Milk Products Climb #1 (★ 18) and Devious Diversions (★ 16)

 Don’t go too far left or you’ll end up in the trad climbing section (that’s a whole other kettle of fish).
 This crag is suitable for people who have just started to lead climb, assuming you’ve been properly trained and are being closely supervised.
 This is the most beginner the Blue Mountains gets!
 Go crazy, young grasshopper.